Python notes - XML and HTML

 find_previous(), find_all_previous()

-You may never need more than a few, depending on how you approach searching in trees.
+You may never need more than a few, depending on how you like to think about searching in trees.

 • name: match Tags by name.
 When you hand in a...